 -

-Event Estimated Date CSA Approved Initial Prototype Design Complete Female Focus Group Input Complete R&D Contract Awarded Complete Wear Test Begins with 200+ Soldiers of the Northeast Recruiting Battalion Complete CSA Makes Final Decision Complete Initial Roll-out to Training Bases TBD (Likely Sept to Oct, though the potential impact of the pandemic remains a challenge to the timeline) Roll-out to Rest of the Army Has already begun in limited amounts with a few vendors.
-Full roll out at all vendors is likely Aug to Sept for nearly all items.
+Event Estimated Date CSA Approved Initial Prototype Design Complete Female Focus Group Input Complete R&D Contract Awarded Complete Wear Test Begins with 200+ Soldiers of the Northeast Recruiting Battalion Complete CSA Makes Final Decision Complete Initial Roll-out to Training Bases Has begun.
+Roll-out to Rest of the Army Has already begun in limited amounts with a few vendors.
 Some optional items may take 6-9 more months. - Related Articles

 -